NixOS/release-wiki/src/Branch-Off.md

 1. [Create a new release notes file for the upcoming release + 1](https://github.com/NixOS/nixpkgs/commit/01268fda85b7eee4e462c873d8654f975067731f#diff-e7ee5ff686cdcc513ca089d6e5682587R11), in our case this is `rl-2111.section.md`.
-Don't forget to link the new file in the parent markdown file
+Don't forget to link the new file in the parent markdown file and to run `md-to-db.sh`

 1. Commit the changes